ilya-zlobintsev/LACT/README.md

 - Flatpak (universal): Available on [Flathub](https://flathub.org/apps/io.github.ilya_zlobintsev.LACT) and in [releases](https://github.com/ilya-zlobintsev/LACT/releases/).

   See the [Flatpak documentation](./flatpak/README.md) for additional notes.
+- Solus: lact is available in the offical repository `eopkg it lact`
 - Docker (service only, no GUI): See [DOCKER.md](./docs/DOCKER.md)
 - Build from source.